 Upset stomach, vomiting, or diarrhea

-The doctor asks questions to determine when the child may have been exposed to HBV.
-The doctor also does an exam.
+The healthcare provider asks questions to determine when the child may have been exposed to HBV.
+The healthcare provider also does an exam.
 The child’s blood is tested for HBV.
 Other tests may be done to see how healthy the liver is and to look for signs of liver damage.

 Treatment of acute HBV infection focuses on making the child comfortable and treating symptoms (the same way you would treat flu symptoms).
 This includes: